 It is often more difficult to find a good domain name which is available than it is to find an enterprise name which is available.
-Once you have found one or more domain names you want to use, you should therefore register them immediately so that you can prevent other people from using them.
+Once you have found one or more domain names you want to use, you should therefore register it/them immediately in order to prevent other people from using them.
 Some enterprises follow the announcements from the Brønnøysund Register Centre with the purpose of registering domain names that might be relevant.
 If your newly established business have not secured the domain name first, you may find that there might be additional work and substantial costs associated with securing the domain name that best reflects your business name.

-If you choose a name which is identical to an enterprise which is already registered in the Register of Business Enterprises, you will have to obtain the consent of the people who own the name and then enclose this consent when you register the enterprise.
+If you choose a name that is identical to an enterprise already registered in the Register of Business Enterprises, you will have to obtain the consent of the people who own the name and then enclose this consent when you register the enterprise.
 Thorough preparation will reduce the risk of you having to change your enterprise's name after you have spent time and money establishing a name and logo.